 The section describes to the Port statistics information and provides overview of general traffic statistics for all switch ports.
-The ports belong to the currently selected stack unit, as reflected by the page header

 To Display the Port Statistics Overview in the web interface:

 - 1. Click Configuration, Port, then Traffic Overview - 2.
 If you want to auto-refreash then you need to evoke the "Auto-refresh". - 3.
 Click "Refresh" to refresh the port statistics or clear all information when you click "Clear".